 Day 4: Bundaberg to Agnes Water

 Heading north, the drive from Bundaberg to Agnes Water is only a short one along the Capricorn Coast.
 As a result, there aren’t an awful lot of places to see in between.

 It may be worth exploring a bit more of Bundaberg, before you head off, due to the short nature of the drive.

 Once you start the drive, it should only take an hour and a half to complete if you don’t stop at all.
 The route takes you inland away from the coast, and there aren’t too many interesting destinations to stop off at.

 It may be worth heading straight to Agnes Water, as it is a beautiful place, and well worth exploring.
 The beach here is fantastic, and it’s also a great place to surf too!

 There is also the town of 1770 just up the road.
 The funny name is due to it being the site of James Cook’s second landing in Australia in the year, you guessed it, 1770!

-There is a lot of natural beauty in the town, and you can also go on day cruises and flights to the outer Great Barrier Reef, should you wish to!
+There is a lot of natural beauty in the town, and you can also go on day trips, cruises and flights to the outer Great Barrier Reef to places such as Lady Musgrave Island and Lady Elliot Island, should you wish!

 Day 5: Agnes Water to Airlie Beach